 The good news is that there are a number of emerging user-generated video platforms such as StoryTagger that remove many of these technical barriers and make it easy for users to capture, upload and share videos.
 Give it a try for free.

-Graduates and early career talent has always been in high demand.
+Graduates and early career talent have always been in high demand.
 And, today there’s tough competition for the best apprentices and graduates.
 The talent pool is small and the race is on.
-Your hiring process needs to be customized to speak to the young audiences.
+Your hiring process needs to be customized to speak to young audiences.